Outdated or Unsupported Browser Detected

 Students and their teams meet monthly for progress reports and to continually refine their career goals and determine concrete next steps.
 Managers from the host business work with the teacher and job coaches to support the students every step of the way.

-The ultimate goal upon program completion being the students' competitive placements at the host business or in the community, based on the skills and experience learned in their Project SEARCH experiences.
+The ultimate goal upon program completion is for students' to obtain competitive placements at the host business or in the community, based on the skills and experience learned during their participation in Project SEARCH.